 With just 30 days at a rehab center, you can get clean and sober, start therapy, join a support group, and learn ways to manage your cravings.

 If you, or a loved one, are suffering from addiction, do not be afraid to reach out.
-Addiction is more than just a disease, it is a weight.
-It isn’t a typical sickness that can be easily treated, it is a battle.
-The first step to fighting addiction is to come forward.
+Addiction is more than just a disease, it can be a weight.
+It isn’t a typical sickness that can be easily treated, it can be a battle.
+The first step to fighting an addiction is realizing that you need help.
 Whether it is for you or someone else, reaching out could save someone’s life.
-If you want help but don’t know where to turn, try a dedicated treatment provider.
-They can answer any rehab-related questions.
+For more information on treatment options, contact a treatment provider today.